 - 1. Imt preparation is required for separation and study of different mitochondrial subpopulations (Palmer et al 1977; Riva et al 2005). - 2.
-The homogeneous suspension of Imt yields a representative avarage for the tissue sample, and fewer replica are required for averaging over heterogenous subsamples of fibres. - 3.
-The oxygen dependence of respiration in permeabilized muscle fibres is increased by two orders of magnitude, due to oxygen diffusion to the mitochondria in the small unperfused fibre bundle.
+The homogeneous suspension of Imt yields a representative avarage for the tissue sample, and fewer replica are required for averaging over heterogenous subsamples of fibres.

+- 3. The oxygen dependence of respiration in permeabilized muscle fibres is increased by two orders of magnitude, due to oxygen diffusion to the mitochondria in the small unperfused fibre bundle.
 Imt provide, therefore, the only choice for the study of mitochondrial oxygen kinetics (small isolated cells are a good model, as well).
-Low oxygen levels have to be strictly avoided in studies with muscle fibres, which is easily done, if one is aware of the problem (Gnaiger 2003). - 4.
+Low oxygen levels have to be strictly avoided in studies with muscle fibres, which is easily done, if one is aware of the problem (Gnaiger 2003; Pesta, Gnaiger 2012). - 4.
 ADP has to be added to Ptic at high concentrations to achieve max.
 OXPHOS capacity, due to diffusion restriction and since the outer membrane may exert a barrier function different from Imt (Saks et al 2000; Gnaiger 2001).

-2 Permeabilized Tissue Preparation and Respirometry
+2. Permeabilized Tissue Preparation and Respirometry

 - 1. Evaluation of mechanical tissue separation: The degree of mechanical tissue separation may be evaluated by observing a change to a pale colouring of the separated fibre bundles (similar for liver).
 This is best observed when placing the Petri dish onto a dark background.
 Appropriate forceps have to be used.
 Initially, the main difficulties appear to be: (a) Application of too much tissue, which makes difficult the full attention to the mechanical separation of small amounts of tissue.
-A practical limit for routine experiments may be 10-20 mg wet weight of tissue, subsequently separated into 2-5 mg samples for experiments. - 2.
-Mechanical and chemical permeabilization of the cell membrane: The mechanical tissue preparation leads to partial (skeletal muscle) or full permeabilization of the cell membrane (heart muscle; liver tissue).
-A preparation of fully intact cells, for the study of routine or endogenous respiration in the cell, cannot be obtained by this approach.
-Partially permeabilized preparations need additional chemical permeabilization [MiPNet14.14]; saponin or digitonin), by standardized incubation conditions which leave the outer and inner mitochondrial membranes intact.
-In merely mechanical permeabilized tissue, full permeabilization must be checked by addition of saponin or digitonin into the respirometer in state 3 with succinate/rotenone.
-Under these conditions, no stimulation of respiration is expected in fully permeabilized cells, whereas partial permeabilization is indicated by a stimulatory effect of added detergent (Gnaiger et al 1998).
+A practical limit for routine experiments may be 10-20 mg wet weight of tissue, subsequently separated into 2-5 mg samples for experiments. - Mechanical and chemical permeabilization of the cell 2. membrane: The mechanical tissue preparation leads to partial (skeletal muscle) or full permeabilization of the membrane (heart muscle; liver tissue). preparation of fully intact cells, for the study of routine or endogenous respiration in the cell, cannot be obtained by this approach.
+Partially permeabilized preparations need additional chemical permeabilization (saponin or digitonin), by standardized incubation conditions which leave the outer and mitochondrial membranes intact.
+In merely mechanical permeabilized tissue, full permeabilization must be checked by addition of saponin or digitonin into the respirometer in the OXPHOS state (Pesta, Gnaiger 2012).
+Under these conditions, no stimulation of respiration is expected in fully permeabilzed cells, whereas partial permeabilization is indicated by a stimulatory effect of added detergent (Gnaiger et al 1998).

 - 3. Measurement of oxygen consumption of 1-2 mg of tissue per experimental run requires high-resolution respirometry.
-The instrumental limit of detection has to be at or better than 1 pmol $O_2 \cdot s^{-1} \cdot ml^{-1}$ . - 4.
+The instrumental limit of detection is 1 pmol $O_2 \cdot s^{-1} \cdot ml^{-1}$. - 4.
 Stability of tissue biopsies before the experiment is usually sufficient following standard procedures.
-Stability is prolonged by storing the biopsy in an intracellular preservation medium, since some cells are permeabilized during tissue sampling (Kuznetsov et al 2002), minimizing storage after permeabilization, and by application of preservation medium [MiPNet14.13] after permeabilization and prolonged storage (Skladal et al 1994). - 5.
+Stability is prolonged by storing the biopsy in an intracellular preservation medium, since some cells are permeabilized during tissue sampling, minimizing storage after permeabilization, and by application of preservation medium (MiPNet14.13) after permeabilization and prolonged storage (Skladal et al 1994). - 5.
 Stability of the tissue preparation in the respirometer depends on the application of a high-quality mitochondrial respiration medium (Gnaiger et al 2000).
-High stability allows for application of complex and extended substrate/inhibitor titration protcols (Gnaiger et al 2005; Kuznetsov et al 2004).
+High stability allows for application of complex and extended substrate-uncoupler-inhibitor titration (SUIT) protcols (Gnaiger 2012).